|Suitable for:||Families, small or large homes, children|

 The Kao Manee is a rare breed of white cat from Thailand.
 Its line goes back hundreds of years, and its name means White Gem.
 Their coat is short and smooth, and their eyes can be blue or gold, with some rare cats sporting one gold eye and one blue one.
 It’s intelligent, vocal, and has a muscular body.
 The Kao Manee began entering competitions in 2010 once the Cat Fanciers Association recognized it.

-Khao Manee Puppies – Before You Buy…
+Khao Manee Kittens – Before You Buy…

-What’s the Price of Khao Manee Puppies?
+What’s the Price of Khao Manee Kittens?

 Because the Kao Manee is so rare, you can expect to pay between $1500 and $3000.
 Cats with one blue eye and one gold eye will be the most expensive, but the nearest breeder’s location and obtaining breeding rights can also influence the cost significantly.
 Some cats have fetched as much as $10,000.
 Unfortunately, due to the breed’s rarity, it’s unlikely to be found at a local shelter, but it doesn’t hurt to check.

 There are several other costs to consider, as well.
 It will need shots, food, toys, treats, and more that will quickly become expensive.
 These ongoing costs can surprise someone who has not owned a cat previously.

 1. Thailand strictly protected the Kao Manee, and it was not allowed out of the country until 1999.

 2. The Kao Manee is also called Diamond Eye.

 3. The Treatise of Cats, a 19th-century cat illustrations book from Thailand, mentions the Kao Manee.

 Temperament & Intelligence of the Khao Manee